“Duuude! Welcome to Heh-vehn!”

 Simon’s heart was racing now.
 In the abstract, the statement would be insane.
 “There is no God, and even if there was, he sure as hell would be nothing like Skoon.”
 Simon tried to take solace in this rationale, but there was no conviction in it.
 Somehow, he knew unequivocally that the Stranger was not lying.
 Simon’s stomach dropped the way it does when a relative dies or your favorite bar tender quits.

 “If this is God, everything is fucked”, he thought.
 He took one look at the Vineyard-Vines-clad asshole in front of him, and Simon knew everything about him.
 “This guy is definitely homophobic.
-He plays lacrosse and thinks “boys will be boys” when it comes to date rape.
-He’s one-hundred percent racist, and thinks his morning bouts of cross-fit make him a good Christian.”
+He plays lacrosse and thinks, “boys will be boys” when it comes to date rape.
+He’s one-hundred percent racist, and swears his morning bouts of cross-fit make him a good Christian.”
 The anger was boiling up inside Simon. ”Look at this cheap furniture, he has no taste.
 I don’t see any books on the walls, does he even read?”
 The outrage, the injustice of a universe ruled by this simpleton was becoming too much for him.
 “Am I supposed to drink Nattie-Light for all eternity, playing the Halo series with this ass-clown?
 How can any sort of functioning framework of reality have been built by this guy?
 No WONDER everything was fucked.”
 Simon was spinning out, and he knew it.
 He tried to calm himself so that he could see how dire his situation was.

 “You’re God right?
 So what the fuck was up with Christians?”

 “Yeah, they’re hit-or-miss,” said the Stranger, while he maneuvered his Halo character through crossfire.